 The Records must be maintained at a site that is secure, locked, fireproof, and acclimatized to ensure the protection of the Records and the proper treatment of sensitive information.
 The Government, through the Accountable Entity as applicable, will, at MCC’s discretion, provide MCC with electronic copies of the Records during the Closure Period or afterwards.
 The fiscal agent agreement and procurement agent agreement may also require these agents to produce electronic copies of accounting records in a specified format.

 Auditors may need to have rapid and frequent access to Records during the Closure Period, including for viewing by the auditors for the Final Audit and MCC staff and external parties conducting an evaluation.
 Therefore, Records should be stored in such a way that they can still be made available after the Closure Date upon short prior notice by MCC (10 days).

 MCC may request that copies of certain Records be delivered to MCC prior to the Closure Date.
 If this is the case, MCC will specify the format and provided detailed guidance about the storage procedure and delivery to MCC.
 The format and detailed guidance are expected to be similar to that set forth in Annex III.

 Marking and Communication with Stakeholders

 The Accountable Entity will begin preparing a closure communications plan 15 months prior to the Compact End Date.
 This timeframe allows for possible additional surveys or data gathering requirements.
 It also provides time to conduct an inventory of multi-media content – including success and beneficiary stories, high-quality photos, and short videos – and create new multi-media content for amplification in country and from MCC headquarters as part of a closure campaign on the internet, social media, with the press and at closure events.
-The plan will generally include the following, depending on the Compact context:
+The plan should take into account any requirements set forth in the Compact’s Stakeholder Engagement Plan and will generally include the following, depending on the Compact context:

 - Objective for closure communications;